-13 Notice that a reliable witness is therefore treated as if they are truthful, while an unreliable witness is therefore treated as if they have no useful information.
+Notice that a reliable witness is therefore treated as if she is informative, while an unreliable witness is therefore treated as if she has no useful information.
 As we indicated earlier, all witnesses are truthful (i.e., cannot choose to lie), but the issue of reliability goes to persuasiveness and acceptability.